-269 As per Administrative Order No. 21-27, PRDOH adopted 2 C.F.R. §200.317 for procurement processes under the CDBG-DR and CDBG-MIT Programs.
+266 As per Administrative Order No. 21-27, PRDOH adopted 2 C.F.R. §200.317 for procurement processes under the CDBG-DR and CDBG-MIT Programs.
 This HUD-authorized option allows the grantee to choose its own procurement policies and procedures, while imposing 2 C.F.R. §200.318 through §200.326 on its subrecipients.
 Accordingly, Procurement Manual, Regulation No. 9205, applies exclusively to procurement processes carried out by PRDOH, as grantee.

-- i.
-When supporting data for other commercially available items of similar products or services are not available. - ii.
+- ii.
 When negotiating with a sole source. - iii.
 When, after soliciting proposals or sealed bids, only one proposal or bid is received, and it differs substantially from the ICE. - iv.
 When there is a contract modification or change order that changes the scope and impacts price, and there is no available data to support the cost or price.

-A cost analysis is not required when the price can be established based on on the basis of catalog or market prices of commercial products or services, or when the price is established by law or regulation.
+A cost analysis is not required when the price can be established based on catalog or market prices of commercial products or services, or when the price is established by law or regulation.